esperanca/personal_website/src/pages/about.md

 socialImage: "/images/daniel_souza_photo.jpg"
 ---
-![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *This picture was taken in Tower Hill, London*
+![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ")

 Design executives and leaders often hire me when they need to scale their design and research teams.
 Or when they need an experienced, hands-on design lead to drive high-stakes projects.